-The correlation matrix shows the correlation coefficients between a variable and all others, including itself (the correlation coefficient of a variable with itself is of course 1).
-We notice in the bottom right of the matrix that correlation is high between logarithm of density, logarithm of pressure, logarithm of temperature and velocity in the Earth-Sun direction.
-This suggests that a lower-dimension feature set can be obtained, that still expresses a high percentage of the original variance.
+The correlation matrix shows the correlation coefficients between a variable and all others, including itself (the correlation coefficient of a variable with itself is, of course, 1).
+We notice that, in the bottom right of the matrix, correlation is high between logarithm of density, logarithm of pressure, logarithm of temperature, and velocity in the Earth-Sun direction.
+This suggests that a lower-dimension feature set can be obtained that still expresses a high percentage of the original variance.
 Using a lower dimensional training data set is desirable, since it reduces the training time of the map.

-At this stage of our investigation, we use Principal Component Analysis (PCA) (Shlens, 2014) as a dimensionality reducing tool.
-More advanced techniques, and in particular techniques that do not rely on linear correlation between the features, are left as future work.
+At this stage of our investigation, we use principal component analysis (PCA) (Shlens, 2014) as a dimensionality reducing tool.
+More advanced techniques, and in particular techniques that do not rely on linear correlation between the features, are left for future work.

 First, the variables are scaled between two fixed numbers, here 0 and 1, to prevent those with larger ranges from dominating the classification.
-Then, we use PCA to extract linearly independent Principal Components, PCs, from the set of original variables.
-We keep the first three PCs, which express 52%, 35% and 5.4% of the total variance, retaining 93% of the initial variance.
-We plot in Figure 3, panel b to d, left blue half-violins, the violin plots of these scaled components.
-For a visual assessment of temporal variability in the simulations we show in the right orange half-violins the first three PCs of the mixed-time data set, where data points are taken at $t_0 + 125$ , 175, 200 minutes.
-We see difference, albeit small, between the two sets, which explain the different classification results with fixed and mixed time data sets that we discuss in Section 4.3.
-Notice, by comparing the blue and orange half-violins in panel b, that PC0 is "rotated" around the median value in the two data sets, which is possible for components reconstructed through linear PCA.
+Then, we use PCA to extract linearly independent principal components, PCs, from the set of original variables.
+We keep the first three PCs, which express 52 %, 35 %, and 5.4 % of the total variance, thus retaining 93 % of the initial variance.
+We plot in Fig. 3b-d (left; blue half-violins) the violin plots of these scaled components.
+For a visual assessment of temporal variability in the simulations, we show (right; orange half-violins) the first three PCs of the mixed time data set, where data points are taken at $t_0 + 125$ , 175, and 200 min.
+We see a difference, albeit small, between the two sets, which explains the different classification results with fixed and mixed time data sets that we discuss in Sect.
+4.3.
+Notice that, by comparing the blue and orange halfviolins in panel (b), that PC0 is rotated around the median value in the two data sets, which is possible for components reconstructed through linear PCA.

-To investigate which of the features contribute most to each PC, we print in Table 2, section "F1 feature set", the eigenvectors associated with the first three PCs (rows).
-Each column correspond to one feature.
-The three most relevant features for each PC are marked in bold fonts.
+To investigate which of the features contribute most to each PC, we show, in Table 2, the F1 feature set, which is the eigenvectors associated with the first three PCs (rows).
+Each column corresponds to one feature.
+The three most relevant features for each PC are marked in bold.